Raynos/trinity/README.md

 ## trinity(uri, data, cb)

 Trinity takes an uri to a HTML resource, a data object and a callback.

+It creates a Document based on Static.x

 It will then load the HTML at the uri as a fragment and pass it to the JS at the uri.

 The javascript file at the uri takes a format of

 `module.exports = function (domFragment, data, load) { };`

-The domFragment is created from the HTML at the uri, the data was passed in to the outer trinity function and the 3rd parameter is the inner trinity.
+## load(uri, data, cb)

 The load function has the same format as the trinity and can be called to load more HTML/CSS/JS documents as document fragments.

+Load does not create a Document based on static.x

-The cb parameter takes a format of (domFragment, data, load) just like the js function.
+The cb parameter takes a format of (error, domFragment, load)

 ## static.x

 Trinity allows you to define a static html / css / js file.
 These will be loaded by the trinity function.

 The intend is that the static HTML is your master page, and that the static CSS / JS are your bundled & minified production js files.

+The HTML that is created for you is the static html page with two extra nodes, a script node pointing at static.js and a style node pointing at static.css

+## trinity.config

+You can configure some variables.

+{
+	static: name of static file, default is "static",
+	publicPath: the public folder path to your trinity templates, the default is "trinity".
+This means that a request to /static.css becomes trinity/static.css
+	path: the path to your trinity folder.
+For example __dirname + "/trinity/".
+It has no default.
+}

 # installation